 Step 2: Select parallel execution for a test job

 Select the option to use Parallel Execution when you run a job.
 Depending on the agent you selected to run this test against, parallel instance count is allowed to be configured.
 You can set the parallel count for the current Run, up to a maximum threshold specified in the Agent startup.

-Since each test case will open a new browser instance, depending on the resource configuration on Local agent, choose appropriate number.
-It is recommended not to exceed 3 to 5 parallel threads.
+- Since each test case will open a new browser instance, depending on the resource configuration on Local agent, choose appropriate number.
+It is recommended not to exceed 2 to 3 parallel threads.